alembics/disco-diffusion/README.md

     conda init powershell
     exit
     ```

 2. From your **VS Code Powershell prompt**:

+    **Note:** These commands should be run from the working directory of this cloned repository.

     This command will pull all dependencies needed by Disco Diffusion into a conda environment called `discodiffusion`
     ```